Rebirth Year Nineteen (Part 1)

 –REFERENCE: In Detective Comics #1027.
 Batman begins hounding suspected murderer Balsam, a master craftsman and electrical engineer.

-–REFERENCE: In Batman: The Brave and the Bold Vol. 2 #8 Part 4.
+–REFERENCE: In Batman: The Brave and The Bold Vol. 2 #8 Part 4.
 Mid March.
 The COVID-19 pandemic hits the United States, and while it will affect all residents of Gotham for a while to come, it is definitely not as bad as what occurred in the real world.
 In fact, the pandemic has only been directly mentioned in this one single comic, which speaks to its lack of impact upon the DCU.
 The triviality of COVID-19 makes sense though, as the DCU would have various metahuman, alien, magick, and super-science means of dealing with such an outbreak.

 –REFERENCE: In Detective Comics #1021.
 Batman stops a crook from mugging the nephew of GCPD medical examiner Dr. Woodard.
 Batman meets Dr. Woodard and will visit her at the police morgue on several occasions in the next month (although we’ll have to imagine these visits on our timeline).